juroc95/juroc95/README.md

-# 👋 Hi, I'm Juhwan!
+# Juhwan Lee
-Motivated and detail-oriented software engineer with 2 years of experience in software development, high-performance computing, and machine vision applications.
+I’m a software developer with 2 years of experience in software development, high-performance computing, and machine vision applications.
+I enjoy working with Python, C#, and C++, and I have a strong interest in computer vision.
+I’m passionate about solving complex problems, learning new technologies, and writing clean, scalable code.

 ## 🎓 Education
 Studied Computer Science at Portland State University